 - Overstressed bourdon tube due to exposure to overpressure.

-- Overused or overexposed to pressure cycle
+- Overused or overexposed to the pressure cycle

 - Exposure to high temperatures and excessive vibrations